-The 2014 Proposed Budget reduces spending from the 2013 Adopted Budget despite increases for employee pensions and escalating costs for employee and retiree health insurance.
+The 2014 Adopted Budget reduces spending from the 2013 Adopted Budget despite increases for employee pensions and escalating costs for employee and retiree health insurance.
 County Executive Mangano has accomplished this by successfully cutting costs during the first four years of his Administration.
 Some of the many accomplishments that have resulted in significant savings include:

-- ➤ Reducing the County's budgeted workforce by 20% - Creating a Public-Private Partnership for the delivery of bus services saving over \$30 million annually - ➤ Creating a Public-Private Partnership for the delivery of healthcare services at the Correctional Center saving over \$7 million annually

-The 2014 Proposed Budget continues to control and reduce expenditures.
-The County successfully reduced its workforce in 2010, 2011, 2012 and 2013 through a combination of voluntary separation incentive programs, layoffs and attrition, and will maintain these reductions in 2014.
+- Reducing the County's budgeted workforce by 20% - Creating a Public-Private Partnership for the delivery of bus services saving over \$30 million annually - ➤ Creating a Public-Private Partnership for the delivery of healthcare services at the Correctional Center saving over \$7 million annually voluntary separation incentive programs, layoffs and attrition, and will maintain these reductions in 2014.
 In 2009, the County's budgeted workforce was 9,177 full-time employees.
-As a result of strong fiscal management, the County's budgeted workforce is 7,395 positions for 2014 and the County's current on-board positions total 7,301, a 20.4% reduction from 2009 authorized levels.
+As a result of strong fiscal management, the County's budgeted workforce is 7,395 positions for 2014 and the County's current on-board positions as of August 31st total 7,301, a 20.4% reduction from 2009 authorized levels.
 Going forward, the County will maintain these reductions to ensure budgetary balance.